vahizan/LunchMate/domain-architecture.md

-# LunchMate Domain Architecture
+# FindMyLunch Domain Architecture

-This document outlines the architecture for serving the LunchMate application at the domain `findmylunch.com`.
+This document outlines the architecture for serving the FindMyLunch application at the domain `findmylunch.com`.

 ## Domain Configuration Overview

-The LunchMate application is configured to use the domain `findmylunch.com` with the following components:
+The FindMyLunch application is configured to use the domain `findmylunch.com` with the following components:

 ### Production Environment